TABLE OF CONTENTS

 - Transactions on websites

 Electronic checks or eChecks are different from ACH transactions, as they represent the digital form of a paper check.
-Therefore, an ACH transfer moves money from one account to another and is a process while an eCheck represents a form of payment.
+They are different from ACH transfers.
+An ACH transfer is a process that moves money from one account to another while an eCheck represents a form of payment.

 The Benefits of an ACH Transaction